gephi/gephi-documentation/gephi-lite/docs/user-manual/github-auth.md

 sidebar_position: 3
 ---

-Gephi Lite is serverless and can only open files from your local computer or any public graph available on the internet.
+Gephi Lite is serverless.
+Unless you chose to, no data will leave your computer when using Gephi Lite.
+It's a graph editor which can open file from your local computer or any public graph available on the internet.

 However, many people now prefer working in the cloud with their favorite applications.
-That’s why we provide **GitHub integration**,  once authenticated, you’ll be able to open and save graphs directly from your Gists.
+That’s why we provide an optional **GitHub integration**.
+If you want to use it you have to first authenticate using your GitHub account.
+Once onde you’ll be able to open and save graphs directly from [Github Gist](https://gist.github.com/).

+Using Github Gist allow you to save your graph on Github Cloud but also to share then publicly if you want.
+Read the [](../integration/permalinks.md)

 ## Authentication